+Wondering how long do points stay on your license in NY?
 As in all other states, drivers who violate traffic laws are given a citation.
-The state of New York also adds points to their driving record.
+New York state also adds points to their driving record which will usually affect their insurance rates.
 Points can add up if a driver commits multiple traffic violations.
-The Driver Violation Point System (DVPS) allows the DMV to keep accurate records of driver infractions.
+The points count on your DMV record for 18 months from the violation date.
+The Driver Violation Point System (DVPS) allows the New York state DMV to keep accurate records of driver infractions as well as insurance companies.

 By keeping records, the DMV can monitor drivers that are considered high-risk.
-Those who operate vehicles in the state of New York are allotted a maximum number of points before the DMV takes further action beyond a traffic citation or point accumulation.
-In this case, the maximum number of points a driver can amass is 11.
+If you operate a vehicle in the State of New York you are allotted a maximum number of points before the DMV takes further action beyond a traffic citation and additional point accumulation.
+These actions escalate from additional fees, to the suggestion of a driver improvement course, to an possible suspension of your license.

 How Are Points Calculated?

-1. You must be convicted of the violation
+1. You must be convicted of the New York state moving violation

-2. Points accrue starting from violation date, NOT conviction date
+2. Points accrue starting from the traffic violation date, NOT conviction date

-3. Points accrued in the last 18 months are added to the point total
+3. Points accrued in the last 18 months are added to your driving record’s point total

 Examples of Points Assigned for Traffic Violations

 The points system is based on a wide range of traffic violations.
+Be careful, many points may be added to your driver record.
 Notable examples include:

-• 3 to 11 points: Speeding (depends on the amount over the limit)
+• 3 to 11 points will be added to your driving record: Speeding (depends on amount over the limit)

-• 3 Points: Leaving the scene of an accident (property damage only)
+• 3 Points will be added to your point total: Leaving the scene of an accident (property damage only)

 • 5 Points: Reckless driving